T-Pau/Zak-Supervisor/README.md

 ## Play and monitor music on your C64.

-This tool helps you to find the right addresses to monitor for equalizers and other effects synced to the music.
+This tool helps you find the right addresses to monitor for equalizers and other effects synced to the music.
 It works with any music that can be played by calling a subroutine.
 It supports one to four calls per frame.

 `ZAK SUPERVISOR` can be started with `RUN`.
 If the music you are trying to monitor is already in memory (e. g. after a reset when running the program containing the music), you can load `ZAK S. SYS 12800` to avoid overwriting it; start the program with `SYS 12800`.